Aleksey Russkikh: Career in enterprises

 From 1992 to 2002, he held managerial positions at various enterprises, including the position of Deputy Director for Supply and Sales of the Novosibirsk Metallurgical Plant named after V.I.
-Kuzmin, a was a member of the Estar group of companies.
+Kuzmin, which was a member of the Estar group of companies.

 In 2002, he graduated from the Academy of National Economy under the Government of Russia with a degree in finance and credit, and hold a PhD in Economics (dissertation topic: "Investments of Russian enterprises abroad").

 Until 2007, he worked as the Director for Economics and Finance of the State Unitary Enterprise of the Moscow Region for the implementation of new technologies, materials and equipment "Dorprogress" (State Unitary Enterprise MO "Dorprogress"), which was under the jurisdiction of the State Institution of the Moscow Oblast "Management of highways of the Moscow region" Mosavtodor ".
 The enterprise was located in the village of Proletarsky, Serpukhov district.
 Dmitry Filippov was the general director.